zulip/zulip/docs/production/security-model.md

   and bots.

-* Owners and administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.
+* Owners and administrators have the ability to deactivate and reactivate other human and bot users, archive streams, add/remove administrator privileges, as well as change configuration for the organization.